-Writing with Hobbits is part of the new series Creative Writing with Jonathan Rogers.
-Purchase the whole series or explore one of the other lecture sets for your homeschool:
+Writing with Hobbits is part of the new series Creative Writing Through Literature.
+Purchase the whole series or explore one of the lecture sets for your homeschool:

 Writing Exercise #1